Perspective: Life After MI For An Athlete

 With new devices, images and therapeutic interventions, cardiology has never offered more to our patients or our professional development.

-Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Prevention, Sports and Exercise Cardiology, SCD/Ventricular Arrhythmias, Exercise, Sports & Exercise and ECG & Stress Testing
+Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Prevention, Sports and Exercise Cardiology, SCD/Ventricular Arrhythmias, Exercise, Sports and Exercise and ECG and Stress Testing

 Keywords: ACC Publications, ACC Annual Scientific Session, Athletes, Death, Sudden, Cardiac, Exercise, Exercise Test, Myocardial Infarction, Risk Factors, Sports, Ventricular Dysfunction